lil-lilithhh/Spline-Path-Control-MYou/README.md

 * **WebM Export:** Export your animation with a white background, perfect for use as a control video in VACE.

 ## 🔄 Recent Updates

+* **6/23/25 V2.1 Update:**
+    * Changed the default output from black shapes on a white background to white shapes on a black background.
+This pretty much solves the 'residual' issue and greatly improves the output's motion.

 * **6/21/25 V2 Update:**
     * Added Dark Mode!